|Nutrition Facts (per serving)|

 1 teaspoon pure vanilla extract

 Optional: 1 cup toasted pecans or toasted coconut

 Blend the pudding mix and milk in a large bowl.
-Make sure you don't have the type of pudding mix that has to be cooked before serving; it must be instant to work in this recipe.
 Stir with a wire whisk until well blended and place in the refrigerator.

-Meanwhile, in a medium bowl combine 1 1/2 cups cream, powdered sugar, and vanilla, and beat until stiff peaks form.
+In a medium bowl, combine 1 1/2 cups of cream with the powdered sugar and vanilla.
+Beat until stiff peaks form.

 Spoon half of the pudding mixture over the crackers and spread evenly.

-Cover the pan with plastic wrap and chill in the refrigerator for 30 minutes to set up a bit.
+Cover the pan with plastic wrap and chill in the refrigerator for 30 minutes to set slightly.